z0r0n/nedgedb/readme.md

     * http://knowledgebase.progress.com/articles/Article/P21252

 ## Configuring OpenEdge
-*proserve starts the openedge on a specific portnumber with your username
+Proserve starts the openedge on a specific port number with your username
 ```bash
 proserve "databasename" -S "portnumber" -H "username
 ```
-*prodb copies a database to your user
+Prodb copies a database to your user
 ```bash
 prodb "databasename_to_be_copied" "databasename_to_be_copied_to"
 ```